Need an account? Sign Up

 With the ready availability of questionnaires that can be completed on personal electronic devices, it's never been easier to find out what guests did and did not like about their stay.
 But the feedback you get is only as good as the survey you create.

 Devising an effective survey can be a challenge.
 Ultimately, it's a balancing act between being concise and being thorough.
 You don't want to annoy your guests with a lengthy list of poorly worded questions.
-Yet your business requires that you gather the pertinent information you need about your guests' time at the properties you manage.
+Yet your vacation rental business requires that you gather the pertinent information you need about your guests' time at the properties you manage.

 Here are eight tips for crafting guest satisfaction surveys that hit the sweet spot, providing the information you need while enticing guests to answer each question.